The Mary Tyler Moore Show opening sequence

 The Mary Tyler Moore Show opening sequence is an element of the American television series The Mary Tyler Moore Show.
-In 1999, Entertainment Weekly picked Mary Richards' hat toss at the end of the sequence as the second-greatest moment in television.
 The theme song, "Love Is All Around", was written and performed by Sonny Curtis.

 Scenes

+The sequence, which was filmed in March 1970, was created by Reza Badiyi who had also done the opening sequence for Hawaii Five-O. Badiyi came up with the idea for the final shot, which Entertainment Weekly ranked as the second greatest moment in 1970s television.

-The original opening title sequence for the show begins with the name of its star across the screen in Peignot font, which then multiplies both upward and downward vertically in a number of colors, followed by a montage of Mary driving towards Minneapolis towards her new home, and walking in her new neighborhood.
-In the final shot, she gleefully tosses her Tam o' Shanter in the air in the middle of the street; a freeze-frame captures her smiling face and the hat in mid-air.
+The original opening title sequence for the show begins with the name of its star across the screen in the Peignot font, which then multiplies both upward and downward vertically in a number of colors, followed by a montage of Mary driving towards Minneapolis towards her new home, and walking in her new neighborhood.

-The sequence was created by Reza Badiyi who had also done the opening sequence for Hawaii Five-O. Badiyi came up with the idea for the final shot, which Entertainment Weekly ranked as the second greatest moment in 1970s television.
+In the final shot, she gleefully tosses her tam o' shanter in the air in the middle of the street; a freeze-frame captures her smiling face and the hat in mid-air.
 An older woman can be seen in the background, obviously puzzled by the sight of a young woman tossing her hat in the air.
 This unwitting "extra" was Hazel Frederick, a lifelong Minnesota resident who happened to be out shopping the day the sequence was shot.
 Frederick finally met Moore in 1996 when she was on a book tour for her autobiography, After All.
 Moore introduced Frederick as "my co-star".
 Even though many people thought that the scowling woman in the opening sequence was grumpy-looking, she actually had just been concerned for Moore's safety.
 In 2002, on Good Morning America, Moore said, "It was so cold, I couldn't protest.
 The words weren't forming," she said.
 "So I did as I was told, and dear Hazel Frederick, who was frozen forever in the background, looking with what appears to be a scowling face at me, and she told me later, because I did meet her, that it was just that she had no idea what was going on, never saw a camera.
 She just thought there was a lunatic about to lose her life."